 Throughout the conference, I spoke with many sales leaders about the importance of building relationships with clients by providing value to them that goes beyond the basic mechanics of negotiating and completing a transaction.
 In particular, sales teams need to commit to working with a client on gaining the maximum benefit of a product or service.
 Doing so helps to build a connection that is more enduring—something akin to a partnership than a traditional buyer/seller relationship.

 Yet I learned that many companies were putting their sales teams through extensive product training.
-They were working hard to help their sales staff thoroughly understand the technological attributes and operations of products or solutions so that they could be effectively sell.
+They were working hard to help their sales staff thoroughly understand the technical attributes and operations of products or solutions so that they could be effectively sold.
 However, they often fell short with the next training step—helping them understand the business driver possibilities of the products so that they could effectively communicate with clients.

 In other words, sales teams were learning to show their clients how a product works, but they weren’t learning how to demonstrate a particular product or solution could help improve their client’s business.
 They were prematurely advocating for the product or solution—selling it before they were ready to explain its true usefulness.